MosleyJD65109/School_District_Analysis-/README.md

 ![School Type](https://user-images.githubusercontent.com/104540261/180788568-ca714da3-9b7e-4120-9f88-29753f8e3df1.png)

-In reviewing the last summary on School Types, this data change also affected the passing percentages that compared charter and district schools.
-Fortunately, it did not affect the average scores for these two school types.
-Removing the scores resulted in a reduction in charter school's passing percentages.
-Before the data change, charter schools had very high passing percentages: 94% passing math, 97% passing reading, 90% overall passing.
-After the data change, charter schools now have a 90% passing math, 93% passing reading, 87% overall passing.
-On the plus side, these rates are still far superior when compared to district schools.
+Lastly, when we look at the summary of school types, we can see that the correction to the nineth grade data affected passing percentages of charter schools and district schools.
+For both charter schools and district the average scores remained unaffected.
+In the charter schools the percentage of passing math dropped from 94% to 90%.
+In the percentage of passing reading ,in charter schools, the percentage dropped from 97% to 93%.
+Also in charter schools the overall passing percentage dropped from 90% to 87%.
+All in all the charter schools still out performed the district schools.